ESG-Solutions-Tech/-Voight-Kampff-test/README.md

 # -Voight-Kampff-test

 ESG is an equal opportunity employer.
 Both replicants and humans can complete this test and be considered for employment.
-Note that "retirement" on failure is *not* practiced at ESG.
+Note that ["retirement"](https://bladerunner.fandom.com/wiki/Retire) on failure is *not* practiced at ESG.

-Disclaimer: Above references to *Blade Runner* are included because we are sci-fi nerds.
+*Disclaimer*: Above references to *Blade Runner* are included because we are sci-fi nerds.
+We realize that replicants are not (yet) a reality...

 Have fun working on this homework -- we're looking forward to seeing what you can do.

 **The Challenge**